aws-deepracer-community/deepracer-custom-car/src/aws-deepracer-community-bag-log-pkg/README.md

 The AWS DeepRacer Community bag logging ROS package creates the `bag_log_node`, which records ROS2 topics to rosbag files for the AWS DeepRacer application.
 This node enables automatic data collection during autonomous driving sessions and supports USB-based log storage for easy data retrieval and analysis.

+This package provides both **Python** and **C++** implementations of the bag logging node:

+- **Python implementation** (`bag_log_node`): The original implementation, fully compatible with ROS2 Humble and earlier distributions.
+Ideal for development and testing environments.
+- **C++ implementation** (`bag_log_node_cpp`): A high-performance native implementation optimized for ROS2 Jazzy and newer distributions.
+Offers significantly improved performance with lower CPU overhead and reduced memory footprint, making it ideal for production deployments on resource-constrained devices like the AWS DeepRacer.

+Both implementations are **fully compatible** with each other, sharing the same ROS2 interface (parameters, topics, services), allowing seamless switching between them without any changes to the rest of your system.

 This package is part of the AWS DeepRacer Community modifications and is designed to integrate seamlessly with the core AWS DeepRacer application launched from the `deepracer_launcher`.
 For more details about the AWS DeepRacer application and its components, see the [AWS DeepRacer Launcher repository](https://github.com/aws-deepracer/aws-deepracer-launcher).

 ## License